 The EITC Policy Development Fund (EITC PDF) was established in 2015 to provide multi-year support to state-based policy groups laying the groundwork to develop or improve state EITCs.
 Proposals are requested by invitation and awards are made in the early Fall at $75,000 a year for two years.
 Awardees may be eligible to apply for additional support at the end of their two-year contracts if funds are available.

 The PDF is intended to support the development and execution of EITC state policy work.
 While generous, these funds are not intended to comprise the entirety of a campaign or effort.
 It is anticipated that these funds will be part of a larger effort.
 Awardees have technical assistance available to them from the Center on Budget and Policy Priorities and the Hatcher Group and are required to work with these firms to discuss campaign strategy, coalition building, and communications.

 To help maximize learning and shared experiences, the PDF decided to begin with a focus on supporting state EITC policy development in the South.
 The South was chosen because of the tremendous need to raise awareness of the value of state EITCs in this deep-poverty region, to encourage peer learning through shared experiences, and to work collaboratively with the vibrant community of local and regional southern funders.
 Policy development funds have been awarded to five state policy and advocacy groups in the South (AR, GA, MS, VA, WV).
 In 2019, The Fund decided to expand its geographic focus beyond South and consider opportunities (in the South and beyond) for bolstering community engagement in state EITC policy development.

-To date, $1,050,000 has been awarded to five state networks in policy development funds and $75,000 to three state networks in policy development planning funds.
+To date, $1,540,000 has been awarded to seven state networks in policy development funds and $75,000 to three state networks in policy development planning funds.